-There are a lot of “Covid Deniers” out there.
+There are still a lot of “Covid Deniers” out there.
 You’ve probably heard people say,

-“We’re over-reacting.
-The coronavirus isn’t so bad.
+“We over-reacted.
+The coronavirus hasn't been so bad.
 It’s only old people who are

 This kind of thinking puts you and everyone else at risk.
 Here’s why:

 - Actually up to half the population is at heightened risk of a severe case of Covid-19